seventymx/simple_grpc_web/readme.md

 **Linux:**

+WSL2 is not required, just trust the certificate on your host machine.
+Ignore the following instructions if you are using WSL2 and just install the certificate on your host machine.

 ```bash
 sudo cp cert/localhost.crt /usr/local/share/ca-certificates/localhost.crt
 sudo update-ca-certificates
 ```

-WSL2 is not required, just trust the certificate on your host machine.
-And ignore the linux instructions.

 **Windows:**